jamiealquiza/occam/README.md

 occam
 =====

-"The fewest assumptions" - A temporary JSON event alerting service for Langolier.
+"The fewest assumptions" -A simple alerting service for JSON messages.

 ### Overview